-At Abode PR, we are regularly approached by businesses in the short-term rental industry, or companies keen to break into this fast-growing space, which want to explore how actively working with a public relations agency might prove beneficial.
+At Abode PR, we are regularly approached by proptech and hospitality tech businesses wanting to explore how actively working with a public relations agency might prove beneficial to their growth.

 The reasons for seeking out a PR strategy are wide and varied – a bit like the businesses themselves.